icerpc/icerpc-docs/pages/docs/slice/language-guide/enum.md

 If you don't assign a value to an enumerator, the Slice compiler will assign a value by incrementing the previous enumerator's value by one.
 In the previous Slice definition, the `Orange` enumerator will have a value of `6`.

+## Enumeration underlying type

 {% slice2 %}

-## Enumerations underlying type

-With Slice2 you can define an underlying type for your enumerations.
+With Slice2 you have to define an underlying type for your enumerations.
 The underlying type specifies the valid range of values for the enumerators.
 The underlying type must be a [fixed size integral type](./primitive-types#fixed-size-integral-types) or a [variable size integral type](./primitive-types#variable-size-integral-types).